MarshMeadow/kuro-no-reborn/README.md

 Idk when or if I will do this, I may not get started on this for a while, or may just give up..

+Give me ideas to rebrand, new app name and logo!
+Please 🙏🥺

 [Mega Back-Up](https://mega.nz/folder/tD9ilL5Q#gjDd7fhsSWkPdicStaQYqg)

 My Discord Server/Group Chat: Not available yet..